 The World Federation of Occupational Therapists provides the following definition of Occupational Therapy:

-What does it take to be an OT?
+What does it take to be an OT or COTA?

 An occupational therapist completes a 5 or 6-year post-baccalaureate occupational therapy degree.
 An occupational therapy assistant completes a 2-year associate degree program.
 Both must complete a supervised fieldwork program during their studies and pass a national certification exam (NBCOT).